-We talked to Cédric Nève, CEO of Digiteal, about enabling companies to get paid faster, more regularly, and at a lower cost, and he had the following to say:-
+Cédric Nève, CEO of Digiteal tells us how they enable companies to get paid faster, more regularly, and at a lower cost.

 First of all, how are you and your family doing in these COVID-19 times?